HarshitaAjmani/Semantic-search-Canada-open-data/README.md

 ## Project Overview

-This is a **semantic search engine** over the Government of Canada's Open Data Catalog — the same dataset and problem domain used by [Geo.ca](https://geo.ca), Canada's national geospatial discovery platform.
+This is a **semantic search engine** over the Government of Canada's Open Data Catalog , the same dataset and problem domain used by Canada's national geospatial discovery platform.

 ### features:
-- User types a query in English or French
+- Qeury input in both English or French.
-- System finds the 5 most semantically relevant datasets
+- Outputs top 5 semantically relevant data.
-- Works cross lingually — French query finds English records and vice versa
+- Processes cross lingually, French query finds English records and vice versa
 - Returns results in under 5ms across 46,468 records

 ---

-The model we chose (`multilingual-e5-base`) maps both languages into the **same vector space**, meaning:
+The model used (`multilingual-e5-base`) maps both languages into the **same vector space**, meaning:

 ```